willettjf/willettjf.github.io/index.md

 ## About Me

 I am Research Director at the Novak Leadership Institute at the Missouri School of Journalism.
 My research examines how leadership communication shapes workplace culture and enhances employee engagement and well-being.
 I also investigate narrative persuasion mechanisms in health communication, exploring how storytelling influences health attitudes and behaviors.
+I teach at the undergraduate and graduate levels, while mentoring students in their academic and professional development.

 ## Research Interests